DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises: The Pitfall of Discreteness: The Noise Scale Matters

 \item[O4.] \textbi{On condition learning: larger noise scales calibrate diffusion models in taking into account more source conditional information during inference.} We have seen that recovering embeddings corrupted with small noise scales is easy~(O2), and if modes distribute separately, even finding the nearest neighbor is enough (O3).
 In Fig.~\ref{fig:prelim}(C), as the noise scale decreases, the prediction accuracy by finding the nearest neighbor increases and achieves almost 100\% under a threshold, which can be learned trivially even with little to no source conditions.
 This results in the hallucination as shown in Tab.~\ref{tab:hallucination}, which is an unexpected consequence for conditional sequence generative models to yield output loyal to the input condition.
 To mitigate this, we quantitatively study the influence of noise scales on conditional reliance.
 As shown in Fig~\ref{fig:prelim}(E), we find that as the noise scales are larger, the model can predict more faithfully to source conditions. \end{compactitem}

 \paragraph{Concluding remarks.} We summarize conclusions from the aforementioned observations along with suggestions for more plausible diffused conditional sequence learning: \begin{compactitem} \item[C1.] \textbi{We should not train on too small noise scales to circumvent the pitfall of discreteness.} Both O2 and O4 show the negative influences of small noise scales on training that it leads to a not smooth embedding space with vast regions of low density between modes associated with tokens (O2).
-These regions can inevitably be sampled during inference as the result of maximum likelihood estimation\footnote{Consider that a token $\alpha$ is translated into token $A$ or $a$ with 50\% each.
+These regions can inevitably be sampled during inference\footnote{Consider that a token $\alpha$ is translated into token $A$ or $a$ with 50\% each.
 Without extra information, the optimal prediction for translating $\alpha$ is the center of the embedding of $A$ and $a$.
 This is because minimizing its training objective (\ie, $\frac{1}{2} \| \bm{z}_{\bm{\theta}} - \bm{z}_{A}(0)\|_2^2 + \frac{1}{2}\| \bm{z}_{\bm{\theta}} - \bm{z}_{a}(0)\|_2^2 $) results in $\bm{z}_{\bm{\theta}}=\frac{\bm{z}_{A}(0) + \bm{z}_{a}(0)}{2}$.
 The prediction exactly falls in the blank area that lies between embeddings. }, thereby giving rise to error accumulation.
 Besides, it also impedes conditional learning (O4).
-To remedy this for the counter-discreteness purpose, a probably simple way is to eliminate the chance of training with small noise scales.
+To remedy this, probably a simple way is to eliminate the chance of training with small noise scales.

 \item[C2.] \textbi{We need to determine the noise schedule according to the dimensionality of the embedding space.} Fitting more complex datasets usually requires larger embedding dimensions.
 O3 indicates the criterion to distinguish large and small noise scales depends on the embeddings hence the complexity of the datasets.
 However, existing methods employ a fixed noise schedule for all embedding dimensions, which lacks scalability.
 This, therefore, demands a task-specific noise schedule to accommodate diverse datasets.